28 Fall Decorating Ideas for a Natural Cozy Home

 Pillows and throws go a long way in transforming a room quickly, and fall is the perfect time to trade out lightweight fabrics with materials that are heavier in weight and texture that add a sense of warmth.
-Use earthy hues and gorgeous knits for a well-layered look.
-Drape an extra throw on an accent chair or sofa to add coziness.
+Fall is also the ideal time to incorporate outdoor seasonal elements.

-Fall is also the perfect time to bring outdoor seasonal elements in.
 Look to nature for inspiration when choosing a color palette.
 Feel free to switch it up mid-season for a smoother transition from summer to autumn.
 For example, use muted shades of green, brown, and white in early fall.
 Then, incorporate red, yellow, and orange hues as more leaves change colors.
+Image courtesy of Amber Interiors.

 Image courtesy of Craftberry Bush